 Protests in the DRC

-Given the country's tenuous political and economic situation, civil unrest is common.
+Civil unrest is common due to the country's tenuous political and economic situation.
 Protests and political demonstrations take place often, especially in Kinshasa and Goma.
-These have a tendency to turn violent rather quickly, and it's recommended that expats avoid all large protest gatherings.
+These tend to turn violent rather quickly, and it's recommended that expats avoid all large protest gatherings.

 Conflict in the DRC